 While they won’t do the whole call for you, prospecting software, progressive dialers, and similar tools can streamline the process, saving SDRs time and energy.

 Recent data shows that cold calling remains a viable method for gathering leads and making sales.
 That said, its current niche is a part of a broader omnichannel approach.

 It’s important to be deliberate about cold calls and thorough in researching their viability.
 Depending on your industry or niche, you may be better off simply investing in cold calling alternatives to handle the remote channel parts of your sales process.

-The proliferation of automation tools and on-demand work makes cold calling quite accessible.
+The proliferation of automation tools and on-demand work like telemarketing outsourcing makes cold calling quite accessible.
 You can easily outsource B2B or B2C cold calling services, minimizing the resources you spend on them.

 Is cold calling still effective?
 Broadly speaking, yes.
 It won’t be going anywhere soon.
 But to make it work for your business, you’ll need to find what works for you—and remember that getting a few dropped calls is all part of the process.